Small Love Potion Price Reaches $0.27 on Major Exchanges (SLP)

-Small Love Potion (CURRENCY:SLP) traded flat against the U.S. dollar during the one day period ending at 21:00 PM Eastern on February 17th.
-Over the last week, Small Love Potion has traded flat against the U.S. dollar.
-One Small Love Potion coin can currently be purchased for approximately $0.27 or 0.00000718 BTC on cryptocurrency exchanges.
-Small Love Potion has a market cap of $147.59 million and $169.87 million worth of Small Love Potion was traded on exchanges in the last day.
+Small Love Potion (CURRENCY:SLP) traded flat against the U.S. dollar during the 1 day period ending at 13:00 PM ET on February 21st.
+One Small Love Potion coin can currently be purchased for about $0.27 or 0.00000718 BTC on exchanges.
+Small Love Potion has a total market cap of $147.59 million and $169.87 million worth of Small Love Potion was traded on exchanges in the last day.
+Over the last seven days, Small Love Potion has traded flat against the U.S. dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.